Frankie116/TF-using-modules/README.md

 [10] Manually complete Jenkins registration and start Application [Done]

 # -------------------
 ## Part 3 Objectives
 # -------------------

-[09] Use Ansible to complete Auto complete Jenkins registration and start Application

-[09] Build a second Jenkins server and configure them as master/slave
+[11] Refactor code - Use seperate Network and Server modules

+[12] Enable multiple servers to be created on same network infrastructure

+[13] Enable servers to be built using minimum reusable code.

+[14] Enable Network components to be optionally built using enable variables in main code

+[15] Introduce load balancing resources to be optionally built

+[16] Introduce auto scaling resources to be optionally built

 # -------------------
 ## Part 4 Objectives
 # -------------------

+[17] Build two Jenkins servers that are load balanced and in autoscaling group

+[18] configure Jenkins application as master/slave

+[19] Setup Cloudwatch alarms

+[20] Send email/text alerts based on Cloudwatch alarms

+# -------------------
+## Part 5 Objectives
+# -------------------

+[21] Use Ansible to install Jenkins Application

+# -------------------
+## Part 6 Objectives
+# -------------------

-[10] Build this project in Docker containers instead of individual aws resources
+[22] Build this project in Docker containers instead of individual aws resources

 # -------------------
 ## Pre Requisits